luaroncrew/PR_TP_Oware/README.md

 - Sending and accepting game requests.
 - Saving and loading game states.
 - Handling game logic and user interactions.
+- Users can interract thanks to a chat functionnality
 - And finally, play games

 ## How to Build